-Pfizer, Inc. PFE and partner Merck KGaA announced that a late-stage study evaluating its PD-L1 inhibitor, Bavencio for first-line ovarian cancer is being discontinued.
+Pfizer, Inc. PFE and partner Merck KGaA MKGAF announced the discontinuation of a late-stage study evaluating a combination of its PD-L1 inhibitor, Bavencio and its new PARP inhibitor, Talzenna (talazoparib) for first-line ovarian cancer.

-Shares of Pfizer have rallied 15.7% so far this year compared with the industry’s 1.1% increase.
+Shares of Pfizer have declined 3.1% so far this year against the industry’s 3.7% increase.

 Bavencio is marketed for metastatic Merkel cell carcinoma in the United States, Europe and Japan and for the second-line treatment of locally advanced or metastatic urothelial carcinoma in the United States.
-Though Bavencio is a relatively new drug in Pfizer’s oncology portfolio and is currently approved for two relatively smaller indications, it is being considered a key long-term growth driver for Pfizer if it can gain label expansion approvals.
+Though Bavencio is a relatively new drug in Pfizer’s oncology portfolio and is currently approved for two relatively smaller indications, it might emerge as a key long-term growth driver for Pfizer on future label expansion approvals.

 The company is focusing on consistent growth and expansion of Bavencio into new indications and markets globally.
 Currently, Bavencio is being developed for more than 15 types of tumors.
 These studies are part of the JAVELIN development program.

 Pfizer is also conducting avelumab double/triple combination studies for chemotherapy and targeted therapies and has several avelumab combination therapies with immuno-oncology agents under development.

 However, several studies on Bavencio have failed in the past.
 In February 2018, a late-stage study evaluating avelumab monotherapy in advanced non-small cell lung cancer patients who were previously treated with platinum-containing doublet therapy, failed to meet the primary endpoint of OS.
 In 2017, a late-stage study evaluating avelumab for the treatment of gastric cancer in the third-line setting also failed to meet the primary endpoint.